dimantiy/unknowledge/README.md

-# unknowledge
+# Unknowledge Base
-Unknowledge Base - collection of my questions to google and founded answers
+Collection of my questions to google and founded answers